typelevel/Laika/docs/parser.md

 line and finally whether the block continues after a blank line has been seen.
 Often a blank line marks the end of a block, but there are exceptions, like code blocks or list items that span multiple parapraphs.

+Finally there is a second utility that can be used for indented blocks:

+    def indentedBlock (minIndent: Int = 1,
+              linePredicate: => Parser[Any] = success(),
+              endsOnBlankLine: Boolean = false,
+              firstLineIndented: Boolean = false,
+              maxIndent: Int = Int.MaxValue): Parser[IndentedBlock]

+Like the other utility it allows to specify a few predicates.
+This method is not used for parsing Markdown's indented blocks, though, as Markdown has a very special way of treating whitespace.

 [block-scaladoc]: api/#laika.parse.BlockParsers